 - Prayers can just be a religious or pious practice, a habit that separates the religious from the irreligious.

-- Prayer can be a mantra that seeks to evoke good feelings, treating prayer as a psychological experience.
+- Prayer can be a mantra that seeks to evoke good feelings, a psychological experience.

 - Prayer can be something we simply tack onto life.